 The event will bring together researchers from several countries (Cyprus, Germany, Great Britain, Israel, Poland, Sweden), but a strong emphasis will be placed on the data gathered from children of Polish migrants to the UK.
 This topic is largely understudied, due to the fact that the large-scale Polish migration, despite its intensity, is a relatively new phenomenon.
 The migration wave has begun some ten years ago, after Poland joined the EU in 2004.
 In the workshop, we will present the research outcomes of two large complementary projects carried out at the University of Warsaw: BI-SLI-PL Cognitive and language development of Polish bilingual children at the school entrance age - risks and opportunities (carried out at the Faculty of Psychology, 2010-2015) and WLRB Phonological and Morpho-syntactic Features of Language and Discourse of Polish Children Raised Bilingually in Migrant Communities in Great Britain (carried out at the Faculty of Modern Languages, 2014-2017).
 We will also hear about parallel research carried out on other language pairs including Russian.

-The confirmed keynote presenters (involved in COST Action IS0804 and IS1306) are:
+The confirmed keynote presenters (involved in COST Actions IS0804 and IS1306) are:

 - Prof. Shula Chiat (City, the University of London), UK

 - Prof. Natalia Gagarina (Humboldt University and ZAS, Berlin), Germany

 - Prof. Ewa Haman (University of Warsaw), Poland